Sobhangh/IDP-Z3/docs/REST.md

     - ' Global' : {             // with a leading space to avoid conflict with symbols
         - env_dec: Bool         // true if we separate environmental/decision variables
-        - env_done: Bool        // true if all relevant environmental variables are given }
+    }
     - <symbol> : {
         - <atom> : {            // <symbol> and <atom> are string